Flaxmere 4-year-old: Oranga Tamariki had 'prime role' in events leading to beating - kaumātua

 But Ratima said despite the findings, not much has changed.

-"While they have acknowldged very small changes, it is not replicated by the social workers who are the ones that engage with the family - there is so much that they are doing that is not good social practice."
+"While they have acknowledged very small changes, it is not replicated by the social workers who are the ones that engage with the family - there is so much that they are doing that is not good social practice."

 Following the Māori-led review into the Ministry released earlier this month, there was a clear action plan calling for a much needed overhaul of the Ministry and the need for by-Māori, for-Māori solutions for long-term sustainability.